18-19th February 2020

 Check out the 2018 edition to know what to expect in 2020!

 We received so many amazing responses to our CFP for the 2020 Conference.
 It was tough to choose!

 This year, we aim to have a slightly more diverse content, we also have a dedicated MC and Time Master, and we offer rehearsals for all of our speakers to ensure amazing content for our participants.
 We continue to value original content, real-life feedback, and research.

 A polyglot programmer and data engineer who started coding in the 80s, he is an independent consultant and entrepreneur since 2005.
 Thibaut currently works remotely from Charente Maritime.

 He helped shape best practices on various Engineering teams, across both government and private sectors.
 Most recently, he has been studying the sciences of human behaviour, learning, and habits to become a better and more effective person.
 He is also passionate about music and used to DJ regularly. (fun fact: he opened (and coded) an online record store in 2003, and hosted an online radio show between 2006 and 2011)

 Full Stack Developer from São Paulo, Brazil, Ruan is a sociable introvert keen to develop great software and discuss how the various software we produce impact the world around us.
 He’s a gamer, an amateur musician and a curator of humorous tweets.

 A computer scientist from Berlin with 10 years working as a Ruby Backend Developer before moving into management a couple of years ago.
-She’s a feminist and advocate for diversity and inclusion and enjoys teaching programming to women.
+A feminist and advocate for diversity and inclusion, Raphaela enjoys teaching programming to women and recently started her own studies in sociology and political science.
+Watch out!
 She’s not afraid to talk about tech and systemic issues within the industry.

 A software developer based in Colombia, she’s the Ruby Bogotá Meetup leader and supports Bogotá JS and JSConf Colombia as a co-organizer.